rogerallen/romer/train/README.md

 3. test the model with the 'check_mask_model.ipynb' notebook.

+4. run 'score_data_prep.ipynb' to setup data/train2 with the selected score staff lines.

+...and that's as far as I am.
+Need to parse those staff lines.

 ## To Do

 - [X] come up with a model for masking regions of interest